felix-hilden/tekore/docs/documents/getting_started.rst

 ===============
-To use the Web API, you'll need to register an `application <https://developer.spotify.com/dashboard/applications>`_, get its credentials and define a redirect URI for authentication requests.
+To use the Web API, you'll need to register an `application <https://developer.spotify.com/dashboard/applications>`_, get its credentials and define a whitelisted redirect URI for authentication requests in your application settings.
 Note that a server listening to that address isn't required for a demo, though it is required for programmatic extraction of user access tokens.